 In addition to The Art of Community, Bacon co-authored Linux Desktop Hacks (O’Reilly), Official Ubuntu Book (Prentice Hall), and Practical PHP and MySQL (Prentice Hall), and has written over 500 articles across 12 different publications.
 He writes regularly for a range of magazines.

-Bacon was the co-founder of the popular LugRadio podcast, which ran for four years with 2million+ downloads and 15,000 listeners, as well as spawning five live events in both the UK and the USA, and co-founded the Shot Of Jaq podcast.
+Bacon co-founded and appears regularly on Bad Voltage, was the co-founder of the popular LugRadio podcast, which ran for four years with 2million+ downloads and 15,000 listeners, as well as spawning five live events in both the UK and the USA, and co-founded the Shot Of Jaq podcast.
 He is also the founder of the Ubuntu Accomplishments, Jokosher, Acire, Python Snippets, and Lernid software projects.

 He lives in the San Francisco Bay Area in California with his wife, Erica, and their son, Jack.

 - Ubuntu Community Manager, Canonical Ltd (2006 – ?) – I work at Canonical to manage the world-wide Ubuntu developer, contributor and user community.
 I manage a team of five at Canonical split across the USA, Europe, and Middle East and the community itself numbers hundreds of thousands of contributors across a range of disciplines.
 The role involves project management, strategic planning, community growth, advocacy, engineering management, managing stakeholder expectations etc.